sjohnston92/boise-surf/README.md

 # Boise Surf Wave Interface

-This project can be viewed at [Create React App](https://github.com/facebook/create-react-app).
+This project can be viewed at [River Surf](https://riversurf.netlify.app/).